chlzslvdr/Natours-Project/README.md

 # Natours-Project

-This is a [Demo Project](https://natours-react-project.netlify.com/) made with [ Udemy Advance CSS Course](https://github.com/jonasschmedtmann/advanced-css-course.git), converted to React.
+This is a [Demo Project](https://natours-react-project.netlify.app/) made with [ Udemy Advance CSS Course](https://github.com/jonasschmedtmann/advanced-css-course.git), converted to a React App.

 ## Installation